mainsail-crew/docs/development/code-standards.md

 You can always run `npm run format` to make sure that all your changes are formatted correctly.

-To make it easier for yourself, you can use the intergrations of the Jetbrains IDE / VSCode applications.
+To make it easier for yourself, you can use the integrations of the Jetbrains IDE / VSCode applications.

 ### Jetbrains IDE